milesstroud/psych-neutralfaces/README.md

 * Task!

 ### Running the Task
-To run task, you may either:
+To run the task, you may either:

 1) Install the PsychoPy standalone GUI (https://www.psychopy.org/download.html) From there, using the Coder view you can open the script from wherever it is located for you.